skupperproject/skupper-example-bookinfo/README.md

 ## Step 7: Observe that the application works

-The web address for the Bookinfo app can be discovered from the console for namespace `aws-eu-west` cluster:
+The web address for the Bookinfo app can be discovered from namespace `aws-eu-west`:

     $ echo $(kubectl get service/productpage -o jsonpath='http://{.status.loadBalancer.ingress[0].hostname}:9080')

 Open the address in a web browser.

-The _productpage_ now shows the entire application working with no errors.
+The application now works with no errors.

 ## Clean up

 Skupper and the Bookinfo services may be removed from the clusters.

-Console for namespace `aws-eu-west`:
+Namespace `aws-eu-west`:

     skupper delete
     kubectl delete -f public-cloud.yaml

-Console for namespace `laptop`:
+Namespace `laptop`:

     skupper delete
     kubectl delete -f private-cloud.yaml